Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes: Details of Additional Experiments

 We detail the experimental setup for the crisis detection task in this section.
 For this task, we redefine our portfolio of target entities as a set of regional economies, \ie $P = \{\textit{American economy}, \textit{European} \textit{economy}, \textit{Asian economy}, \textit{African economy}, \textit{Australian economy}\}$.

 Using the same dataset of Reuters financial news articles, we then use our TRR framework to trace their impacts to these entities.
 On this dataset, the selected time period was slightly shifted to capture the timestamps where the TED spread first goes above 48 points, resulting from the same crisis events as the portfolio crash detection task.
-The statistics of this dataset can be found in Table \ref{crisis-dataset}.
+The statistics of this dataset are found in Table \ref{crisis-dataset}.

-For the baselines, we choose a news article-based indicator and some financial indicators that are commonly used by practitioners to measure the economy health.
-We provide more details on each of these selected indicators below.
+For the baselines of this task, we choose a news article-based indicator and some financial indicators that are commonly used by practitioners to measure the overall economy health.
+We provide more information on each of these selected indicators below.

 \textbf{Financial Stress Indicator (FSI)} \cite{puttmann2018patterns}\textbf{:} The FSI is one of the earliest works in economics that uses newspaper articles as a financial indicator.
 The motivation was to observe what people are thinking \textit{before} the crisis event (and hence reported in the news), and not what researchers find out in hindsight.
 The indicator is formed by first searching headlines for keywords from a list of 120 words and phrases \cite{puttmann2018patterns} on economics and financial markets.
-Sentiment analysis \cite{loughran2011liability} is then performed on the headlines to obtain an overall sentiment score on the economy for each day, which forms the financial indicator.
+Sentiment analysis \cite{loughran2011liability} is then performed on the headlines to obtain a sentiment score on the economy for each day, which forms the indicator.

 \textbf{Volatility Index (VIX)} \cite{jiang2007extracting}\textbf{:} The VIX is a measure of the stock market's volatility expectations by tracking the expected annualized change in the S\&P 500 index for the next 30 days.
 It is also referred to by investors as the \textit{fear gauge} \cite{whaley2000investor}, as it reflects investors' expectations of near-term market volatility.
-The VIX indicator has been shown to spike over periods of crisis events \cite{whaley2009understanding, baker2020unprecedented}.
+The VIX indicator has been consistently shown to spike over periods of crisis events \cite{whaley2009understanding, baker2020unprecedented}.